 This binagoongang baboy will definitely make you come back for a second cup of rice.

 Ah binagoongan!
 My mouth starts watering whenever I smell its powerful, funky aroma.
 Heck, even the photo above is giving having the same effect on me.
 I love it so much that it hurts to think that I can't eat it every day.

-We all know that this is not the healthiest dish but it sure does makes every bagoong-lover happy at every bite.
+We all know that this is not the healthiest dish but it sure does make every bagoong-lover happy at every bite.

 - Pork Belly - is the best pork cut for binagoongan.
 It's both fatty (flavor) and meaty (texture) and goes so well with the bagoong sauce.

-- Tomatoes - not only does it adds color but also helps in elevating the overall flavor of the bagoong.
+- Tomatoes - not only does it adds color but also help in elevating the overall flavor of the bagoong.